Hyponatremia: Hyponatremia

 Hyponatremia occurs 1) when the hypothalamic-kidney feedback loop is overwhelmed by increased fluid intake, 2) the feedback loop malfunctions such that ADH is always "turned on", 3) the receptors in the kidney are always "open" regardless of there being no signal from ADH to be open; or 4) there is an increased ADH even though there is no normal stimulus (elevated serum sodium) for ADH to be increased.

 Hyponatremia occurs in one of two ways: either the osmoreceptor-aquaporin feedback loop is overwhelmed, or it is interrupted.
 If it is interrupted, it is either related or not related to ADH.
 If the feedback system is overwhelmed, this is water intoxication with maximally dilute urine and is caused by 1) pathological water drinking (psychogenic polydipsia), 2) beer potomania, 3) overzealous intravenous solute free water infusion, or 4) infantile water intoxication.
 "Impairment of urine diluting ability related to ADH" occurs in nine situations: 1) arterial volume depletion 2) hemodynamically mediated, 3) congestive heart failure, 4) cirrhosis, 5) nephrosis, 6) spinal cord disease, 7) Addison's disease, 8) cerebral salt wasting, and 9) syndrome of inappropriate antidiuretic hormone secretion (SIADH).

 If the feed-back system is normal, but an impairment of urine diluting ability unrelated to ADH occurs, this is 1) oliguric kidney failure, 2) tubular interstitial kidney disease, 3) diuretics, or 4) nephrogenic syndrome of antidiuresis.

 Sodium is the primary positively charged ion outside of the cell and cannot cross from the interstitial space into the cell.
 This is because charged sodium ions attract around them up to 25 water molecules, thereby creating a large polar structure too large to pass through the cell membrane: "channels" or "pumps" are required.

 Cell swelling also produces activation of volume-regulated anion channels which is related to the release of taurine and glutamate from astrocytes.

 Diagnosis

 The history, physical exam, and laboratory testing are required to determine the underlying cause of hyponatremia.
 A blood test demonstrating a serum sodium less than 135 mmol/L is diagnostic for hyponatremia.
 The history and physical exam are necessary to help determine if the person is hypovolemic, euvolemic, or hypervolemic, which has important implications in determining the underlying cause.
 An assessment is also made to determine if the person is experiencing symptoms from their hyponatremia.
 These include assessments of alertness, concentration, and orientation.

+Short synacthen test (ACTH stimulation test) is essential as early endocrine evaluation in patients with suspected adrenal insufficiency to avoid misdiagnosis of life-threatening hypoadrenalism that can be devoid of classical hyperkalemia and hypotension.

+Moreover, cerebral salt wasting, a type of hypovolemic hyponatremia, which may develop days after subarachnoid hemorrhage, neurosurgery, or stroke, has now been identified as a separate condition caused by increased brain-derived natriuretic peptides and requiring volume replacement instead of fluid restriction.